×

 • Novodomskzi v Lord Chancellor – successful judicial review challenge to the requirement in Lord Chancellor’s Guidance on Civil Legal Aid that a claim be deemed unsuitable for representation on a conditional fee agreement before funding can be granted.

-• R (T) v HM Senior Coroner for West Yorkshire [2017] QB 205 – Court of Appeal authority on whether a coroner has to be satisfied on balance of probabilities that death has taken place before opening an investigation, and the granting of anonymity at inquests under Articles 3 and 8 ECHR.
+• R (T) v HM Senior Coroner for West Yorkshire [2017] QB 205 – Court of Appeal authority on whether a coroner has to be satisfied on balance of probabilities that death has taken place before opening an investigation, and the granting of anonymity at costs under Articles 3 and 8 ECHR.

 Inquests and Inquiries